opt-out-tools/opt-out/README.md

 ### What is it?

 We're glad you asked.
 Sexual harassment and sexist hate speech online are mentioned in international law documents such as the Committee on the Elimination of Discriminationagainst Women declaration, a committee within the UN.
-They describe these behaviours as acts of **gender based violence happening online and in technology-mediated spaces.**
+They describe these behaviours as acts of **gender based violence happening online and in technology-mediated spaces.** This is a modern tragedy affecting the well-being, economical potential and representation of women across the globe.

 ### What's this project doing about this?